DD2480-Group10/javaparser/report.md

 - *cleanTheLineOfLeftOverSpace* 27 lines of code.
 - *matching* 36 lines of code
 - *calculate* 13 lines of code
-- *toToken* 29 lines of code
-- *isAssignableMatchTypeParametersMatchingQName* 47 lines of code

 3. What is the purpose of the functions?

-- *findNodeListName *: No code comment but method name and return string in error case: “Cannot find list name of NodeList of size” shows that it’s purpose is to find the name of a NodeList
+- *findNodeListName*: No code comment but method name and return string in error case: “Cannot find list name of NodeList of size” shows that it’s purpose is to find the name of a NodeList

 - *findIndexOfCorrespondingNodeTextElement*: No code comments but name of method reveals it’s purpose is to find the index of a NodeText element